Getting Started with Honeycomb

 honeycomb.base.css

-): contains all components as well as the core Tailwind utility and theme classes, like margin and background color, etc.
+): contains all components as well as the core Tailwind resets and defaults.

 Depending on your frontend build process, you can import one of these files to add its CSS: